raimon49/pip-licenses/README.md

 ### Option: filter\-code\-page

 If the input strings are filtered (see `--filter-strings`), you can specify the applied code page (default `latin-1`).
-A list of all available code pages can be found [here](https://docs.python.org/3/library/codecs.html#standard-encodings).
+A list of all available code pages can be found [codecs module document](https://docs.python.org/3/library/codecs.html#standard-encodings).

 ### More Information